Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A process used to determine the purity of precious metals and to test that precious metals have been created to the specific purity they are stated to have.

 A cultured or natural pearl with an irregular shape.
-Can be smooth egg or teardrop shapes or be more lumpy and have complex shapes.
+Can be smooth, egg-shaped, or teardrop-shaped, or have more lumpy and complex shapes.

 A gemstone setting usually used for cabochon gemstones.
 A rim of metal is pushed and/or rubbed over the edge of the gemstone to hold it in place.

-A specific gemstone(s) linked to a month of birth.
-Thought to have been worn since circa.16th or 17th century.
+Specific gemstone(s) are linked to a month of birth.
+Thought to have been worn since the 16th or 17th century.
 Different countries associate different stones with months.

-A clasp which has a circular shape.
-It has a tiny spring inside which is connected to a bolt which you can operate with a fingernail or fingertip to open before it springs closed.
+A clasp that has a circular shape.
+It has a tiny spring inside, which is connected to a bolt that you can operate with a fingernail or fingertip to open before it springs closed.

 A type of cut used for diamonds.
 Usually round in shape and have 58 facets.